UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * Copy Artifacts
 * FTP Artifacts
-* Deploy Data Sets
+* Deploy Datasets and USS Files
-* Rollback Data Sets
+* Rollback Datasets and USS Files
 * Cleanup Backup Files

 The plug-in also includes steps that are related to running z/OS commands, submitting and tracking jobs, and working with data sets, such as the following steps: